jfahrer/dockerizing_rails/_assignments/assignment_03.md

 Press `Ctrl-D` to quit the rails console and terminate the container.

-__*Side note*__: Wondering why you didn't have to create/migrate the database?
+> **Note**: Wondering why you didn't have to create/migrate the database?
 The data is currently stored in SQLite database which is part of this repository and hence part of the container image as well.

 ## Running the tests